shivanalyst/shivanalyst/README.md

 ## 🚀 About Me
 Hi, I am Shivesh, having keen interest in Data Science.
 Currently working as a Data Analyst.
-Learning Open CV and would like to work on projects requiring Computer Vision.
+Learning Open CV and would like to work on projects which will enable me in providing recommendation to the businesses.

 ## 🔗 Links